mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/talks.md

 ## Conference Talks

 **Brinkerhoff, Mykel Loren**, John Duff, Maya Wax Cavallaro.
+2022.
+Tonal patterns and their restrictions in Santiago Laxopa Zapotec. _2022 Annual Meeting of the Society for the Study of the Indigenous Languages of the Americas (SSILA)_; Online.
+January 22. \| [Slides](/files/brinekrhoffTonalPatternsSantiagoLaxopaZapotec.pdf) \|

+**Brinkerhoff, Mykel Loren**, John Duff, Maya Wax Cavallaro.
 2021.
 Downstep in Santiago Laxopa Zapotec and the prosodic typology of VSO languages. _Manchester Phonology Meeting (mfm)_; Manchester, England, UK.
 May 26. \| [Slides](/files/brinkerhoffDownstepSantiagoLaxopaMFM2021.pdf) \|

 **Brinkerhoff, Mykel Loren**.
 2016.
 Reanalyzing "backwards" gemination in Italian: A theoretical comparison. _University of Utah Student Conference in Linguistics_; Salt Lake City, UT, USA.
 Apr 8.